 Steve Pietila – General Manager

 Steve has been with the company since 1990 and is a national leader in the chimney service industry.
-With over 25 years experience he is past President of the Chimney Safety Institute of America (CSIA), National Chimney Sweep Guild (NCSG), and the Oregon Chimney Sweep Association.
-He recently received the highest honor in the trade, The President’s Award, at the 2008 NCSG Convention.
+With over 30 years experience he is past President of the Chimney Safety Institute of America (CSIA), National Chimney Sweep Guild (NCSG), and the Oregon Chimney Sweep Association.
+In 2008 he received the highest honor in the trade, The NCSG President’s Award.
 He is a CSIA-Certified Chimney Sweep and CSIA Instructor.
 Steve enjoys working with customers and instilling a vision in his employees for providing outstanding customer service.
 In order to ensure that his customers get the highest quality of service possible, he encourages his staff to seek continued education and training which is financed by the company.
-When not on the rooftops or in the office, you might find Steve paddling on the Willamette or Columbia Rivers (he coaches a local competitive dragon boat team), teaching seminars to other chimney professionals, or perhaps leading a short-term missions team.
+When not on the rooftops or in the office, you might find Steve paddling on the Willamette or Columbia Rivers (he trains with a local outrigger canoe racing club), teaching seminars to other chimney professionals, or perhaps leading a short-term missions team.
 He loves his hometown of Portland, and enjoys the incredible mix of small town friendliness and metropolitan culture.
-He’s been married to his lovely wife Julie for twenty-seven years and they have three sons.
+He’s been married to his lovely wife Julie for over 40 years and they have three sons.

 Julie Pietila – Office Manager

 Julie started at American Chimney in 1993, scheduling two service vehicles from a home office.
 As office manager, she keeps a pulse on all aspects of customer care, employee scheduling and company organization.
 In her free time she likes to stay active, has recently run several half-marathons and has mentored other women as they began the challenge of training to run distances.
-She and her husband of 33 years have three grown sons.
+She and her husband of 40 years have three grown sons.

-Dennis Childress – CSIA Certified Chimney Sweep
+Dennis Childers – CSIA Certified Chimney Sweep/NFI Certified Gas Specialist

-Luz Preciado – CSIA Certified Chimney Sweep
+Shawn Lowry – Service Technician/CSIA Certified Chimney Sweep

-Jesse Kamerzell – Masonry Assistant
+Travis Ewan – Masonry Technician/Technician Assistant